cockroachdb/docs/deploy-cockroachdb-on-google-cloud-platform-insecure.md

 ---
-title: Deploy CockroachDB on Google Cloud Platform GCE
+title: Deploy CockroachDB on Google Cloud Platform GCE (Insecure)
 summary: Learn how to deploy CockroachDB on Google Cloud Platform's Compute Engine.
 toc: false
 toc_not_nested: true
 ---

-This page shows you how to manually deploy a multi-node CockroachDB cluster on Google Cloud Platform's Compute Engine (GCE).
+This page shows you how to manually deploy an insecure multi-node CockroachDB cluster on Google Cloud Platform's Compute Engine (GCE).

-If you plan to use CockroachDB in production, we recommend using a secure cluster *(documented here)*.
-However, if you are not concerned with protecting your data with SSL encryption, you can use the **Insecure** instructions below.
+If you plan to use CockroachDB in production, we recommend instead using the **Secure** instructions below.

 <style>
 .filters .scope-button {